adil2k/proj1/README.md

 # proj1
 milestone1

-models and dbcontext
+models and dbcontext.

 + milestone2

-Creating a database controller and initializer
+Creating a database controller and initializer,

-Adding Controller Methods and Views
+Adding Controller Methods and Views,

-Adding a master page and styling
+Adding a master page and styling.